States Where Nurse Practitioners Can Open Their Own Practice

 Nurse Practitioner Scope of Practice

-• Reduced-practice authority: An NP can diagnose and treat patients but require physician oversight to prescribe medications.
+• Reduced-practice authority: An NP can diagnose and treat patients but requires physician oversight to prescribe medications.

 • Restricted-practice authority: An NP must have physician supervision or oversight to prescribe, diagnose, and treat patients.

-These are legal and legislative restrictions on practice authority.
-In other words, data demonstrate that NPs offer excellent primary and specialty care whether it is offered under physician oversight or independently.
+The practice regulations are legal and legislative restrictions on practice authority.
+In other words, data demonstrate that NPs offer excellent primary and specialty care, whether it is offered under physician oversight or independently.

 Nurse Practitioner Authority by State